LayTec-AG/Plotly.Blazor/README.md

 Install-Package Plotly.Blazor -AllowPrereleaseVersions
 ```

-Using .NET CLI (e.g. for version 0.1.0-alpha.48)
+Using .NET CLI (e.g. for version 0.1.0-alpha.64)
 ```
-dotnet add package Plotly.Blazor --version 0.1.0-alpha.48
+dotnet add package Plotly.Blazor --version 0.1.0-alpha.64
 ```

-**Add the following lines to your index.html or _Host.cshtml below the blazor.webassembly.js**
+**Add the following lines to your index.html or _Host.cshtml below or above the blazor.webassembly.js**

 Info: *These files are already included in the NuGet Package!*